xwhelan/pincushion/README.md

 Some caveats:

-There's no easy way to make test execution dependento on building test
+There's no easy way to make test execution dependent on building test
 harnesses:

 <https://stackoverflow.com/questions/733475/cmake-ctest-make-test-doesnt-build-tests>